PANTHEONtech/StoneWork/examples/testing/110-mock-cnf-standalone/README.md

-Standalone CNF (running its own VPP instance)
+[Example] Standalone CNF (running its own VPP instance)
 =============================================

 Prerequisites
 --------------

-Make sure that testing-only image `mockcnf` is already built.
+Make sure that the testing-only image, `mockcnf`, is already built.
-In the top-level directory of the repository, trigger makefile target `images`:
+In the top-level directory of the repository, trigger the makefile target `images`:
 ```
 $ make images
 ```

-Run the example
+Run The Example
 ---------------

 The example can be easily controlled using the provided Makefile.

-Run `make start-example` to deploy the container and apply the startup configuration, then trigger `make test-cnf` to verify that the CNF operates in the standalone mode without any issues and finally shutdown and clean up everything with `make stop-example`.
+1. Run `make start-example` to deploy the containers and apply the startup configuration
+2. Trigger `make test-stonework` to verify that the dynamic integration of mock CNF with StoneWork works as expected
+3. Shutdown and clean everything up with `make stop-example`.

 Manual Verification
 -------------------